ceciliabinck/taste-world-snacks/README.md

 +   <a href="https://github.blog/2015-06-08-how-to-undo-almost-anything-with-git/">How to undo almost anything with git</a>
 +   <a href="https://docs.djangoproject.com/fr/2.2/topics/db/queries/#limiting-querysets">How to limited the products queries that I show on my box pages.</a>
 +   <a href="https://stackoverflow.com/questions/45724006/django-reverse-for-not-found-is-not-a-valid-view-function-or-pattern-na">Stackoverflow to help me understand I did not wrote my url right.</a>
-+   <a href="https://devcenter.heroku.com/articles/error-codes">Heroku Devcenter I have used to help me with my H81 and H14 error</a>
++   <a href="https://devcenter.heroku.com/articles/error-codes">Heroku Devcenter to help me with my H81 and H14 error</a>

 For my stripe elements JavaScript and CSS I have used:
 +   <a href="https://stripe.com/docs/payments/accept-a-payment">Core logic/payment flow JavaScript</a>
 +   <a href="https://stripe.com/docs/stripe-js">Core logic/payment flow CSS</a>

-For my webhook elements I have used:
-+   <a href="https://stripe.com/docs/webhooks/signatures">Core logic check signatures</a>
+For my webhook elements I have used: <a href="https://stripe.com/docs/webhooks/signatures">Core logic check signatures</a>

+For my contact app I have used: <a href="https://www.tracesense.co.uk/">TraceSence</a>

+For my deployment I have used:
-<a href="https://randomkeygen.com/">To help me with my deployment I have used Random Keygen</a>
++   <a href="https://randomkeygen.com/">Random Keygen to help me with my deployment </a>
++   <a href="https://aws.amazon.com/">AWS Amazon to store my static and media files</a>

 For testing I have used:
 +   <a href="https://app.grammarly.com/ddocs/941252496">Grammarly</a>